 The outcomes of the first phase of the study have been published in the years 2014-2015.
 The results of the second phase of the study will be published in 2020.

 Both the first and the second phase of the Tuning EU-China Study can and should be experienced as a successful cooperation of EU and Chinese academic experts to develop a better understanding of both European and Chinese higher education systems and the degree programmes on offer.
 Because the Study was organised by the International Tuning Academy and the National Center for Education Development Research it had a wider scope and more ambitions in terms of policy implications than many other cooperation initiatives.Main conclusions of the EU-China TUNING Study:

 - The Tuning ‘student-oriented and competences based’ approach is in compliance with the Chinese reform policy for Higher Education;

-- The theories and methods of Tuning have obvious value as reference for the planned reform process of the talent – training model of Higher Education in China;
+- The theories and methods of Tuning have obvious value as reference for the reform process of the talent – training model of Higher Education in China;

 - There is an urgent need of a mechanism to compare and recognize periods of studies expressed in credits between China (credit hour system) and Europe (ECTS).
 At present, the absence of such a mechanism proves to be a substantial obstacle for the extension and deepening of cooperation.
 The Study shows that recent reforms of the credit systems as applied in China allow for the development of a bridging instrument.